ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Mostly sunny, with a high near 69.
-South southwest wind around 6 mph.<br></div>
+         <h3>This Afternoon</h3>Mostly sunny.
+High near 73, with temperatures falling to around 70 in the afternoon.
+Southwest wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of rain showers between 9pm and 4am, then a chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 52, with
          temperatures rising to around 54 overnight.
-South southeast wind 5 to 8 mph.
+South wind 5 to 8 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">